bzt0143/devConnector/README.md

 > Social network for developers

-This is a MERN stack application from the "MERN Stack Front To Back" course on [Udemy](https://www.udemy.com/mern-stack-front-to-back/?couponCode=TRAVERSYMEDIA).
+This is a MERN stack application from the "MERN Stack Front To Back" course I learned on Udemy.
 It is a small social network app that includes authentication, profiles and forum posts.

+This project took me around 2 month to complete development.

 # Updates since course published